Table of contents

 How accurate are AI sentiment analysis tools?

-How often should I check my Facebook sentiment?
+How often should you run Facebook sentiment analysis?

 Conclusion